 Tax Deduction is the provision through which one can save the amount of tax payable to the Government.
 These deductions are based on several factors and are subject to various different investments and expenses are done by the taxpayer during a financial year.
-These deductions are provided to encourage the people to invest in different schemes and thereby contribute to the growth of the economy at a larger scale.
+These deductions are provided to encourage the people to invest in different schemes and thereby contribute to the growth of the economy on a larger scale.

 Section 80 deductions are one of the most popular income tax deductions available to the taxpayer.
-Chapter VI A of the Income Tax Act contains the different deductions under Section 80.
+Chapter VI A of the Income-tax Act contains the different deductions under section 80.
 These deductions are as follows:

 Section 80C: Investments

 Deductions on investments under section 80C are available for individuals and Hindu Undivided Family.
 All tax-paying individuals can claim a tax deduction under this section up to the amount of Rs.1.5 Lakhs annually.
 Tax deductions are available on various investments and expenses, some of which are listed below:

 - Life Insurance Policies for spouses, children or for self

 - Tuition fees for a maximum of two children